SIH-22-Kyogre/SatVision_Land-Cover-Detection/README.md

+# Deep Learning and Image Processing for SatVision

-# Deep Learning Models for Land Cover Detection
+## Deep Learning Models for Land Cover Detection
 This repository contains the implementation of the deep learning models used for land cover detection.
 Two classes of models were developed:

 ### 1. Land Cover Classification